go-task/task/docs/usage.md

 Two special variables `{{.CHECKSUM}}` and `{{.TIMESTAMP}}` are available for interpolation within `status` commands, depending on the method assigned to fingerprint the sources.
 Only `source` globs are fingerprinted.

-Note that the `{{.TIMESTAMP}}` variable is a "live" Go time struct, and can be formatted using any of the methods that `Time` responds to.
+Note that the `{{.TIMESTAMP}}` variable is a "live" Go `time.Time` struct, and can be formatted using any of the methods that `time.Time` responds to.

 See [the Go Time documentation](https://golang.org/pkg/time/) for more information.